Corruption in Ethiopia

-There are several sectors in Ethiopia where businesses are particularly vulnerable to corruption.
+Several sectors are contributing to corruption in Ethiopia, where businesses are particularly vulnerable.
 Land distribution and administration is a sector where corruption is institutionalized, and facilitation payments as well as bribes are often demanded from businesses when they deal with land-related issues.

 Corruption also occurs when businesses obtain permits and licenses due to complicated bureaucracy.
-Public procurement is also seriously hampered by corruption, and different types of irregularities exist, such as non-transparent tender processes and awarding contracts to people with close connection to the government and ruling party.
+Public procurement is also seriously hampered by corruption, and different types of irregularities exist, such as non-transparent tender processes and awarding contracts to people with close connections to the government and ruling party.

+Corruption has also been linked to human rights violations, which have been reported to cause widespread unrest in Ethiopia since 2015.
+A change in the country’s leadership in 2018 saw some arrests and was hoped to bring a change to the status quo.
+However, The Reporter opines that sustained anti-corruption efforts have not translated to judicial arrests and closure of cases till the very end.